quixio/quix-docs/README.md

 ## Getting in touch

-The best way to contact us is through our public Slack channel, [The Stream](https://quix.ai/slack-invite).
+The best way to contact us is through our public Slack channel, [The Stream community](https://quix.ai/slack-invite).
 Please sign up, and introduce yourself!

 Thanks!